-A super-sharp feline flick and false-lash combo is my signature, and I'll never stray.
+A super-sharp feline flick and false lashes make up my signature look, and I'll never stray.
 I know you want the secret to creating the perfect flick.
-(Honestly, I have to tell you that it's all in the practice.)
-But using the right product is essential.
+Honestly, I have to tell you that it's all in the practice, but using the right product is essential.
 Eyeliners are not made equally, my friends, as there are a lot of variables going on to ensure a precise look.
 I would say this is my area of expertise, and it's a mini mission of mine to get you feeling comfortable about applying eyeliner too.

 So I took it upon myself to trial all of the eyeliners on the market—from kohl to liquid and everything in between.
-Sure, a lot of them look the same in a picture on but the difference in longevity, pigment and usability was a big surprise.
+Sure, a lot of them look the same in a picture, but the difference in longevity, pigment and usability was a big surprise.
 Some of them gave me a flick that nearly made me weep in gratitude, while others made me question my 15 years of dedicated service to the eyeliner cause.
-Without further ado, here are my findings…
+Without further ado, here are my findings.

 Yves Saint Laurent Couture Eyeliner in Deep Black